 Body Language While Sitting

-We spend a lot of our time, especially our social time when nonverbal cues are most important, sitting down.
-How we are sitting can tell a lot about our attitudes and feelings in a given situation.
+We spend a lot of our time—especially our social time, when nonverbal cues may be most important—sitting down.
+How we are sitting can convey a lot of information about our attitudes and feelings.

-If a person sits or stands in a way that makes them appear larger, they may be trying to intimidate or boast to others.
-Any of these can be the case for sitting with the knees apart.
-Sitting with the knees apart makes the person appear larger, and it also makes them appear relaxed, comfortable, and in charge.
-Therefore, confident.
-This is typically a more masculine pose, and it would be more common to see a man sitting with his knees apart than a woman.As mentioned in the introduction, this is not a fool-proof way to gauge how someone is feeling.
+If a person sits in a way that makes them appear larger, they may be trying to project confidence.
+Sitting with the knees apart can also make an individual appear relaxed, comfortable, and in control.
 In this instance, it should be noted a person may choose to sit like this simply because it is comfortable for them.